 Keep up as your data changes with dynamic parameters

 Set up your parameter once and Tableau will automatically update the parameter value based on a rule every time someone opens the workbook.
-To do this, open the parameter dialog and notice a new “When workbook opens” option.
-Change the dropdown’s selection to the relevant field and now Tableau will update the parameter’s list of values according to the column you selected—that’s it!
+To do this, open the parameter dialogue and notice the new “When workbook opens” option.
+Change the drop-down’s selection to the relevant field and now Tableau will update the parameter’s list of values according to the column you selected.
+That’s it!

 Bring your data stories to life with viz animations in Tableau

 Bring life to your dashboards in a new way with viz animations.
-This feature applies animated transitions to marks on a visualization to show how data changes when you take an action in Tableau, like filtering or sorting.
-Animations are designed to automatically animate all viz types in Tableau including bar charts, scatter plots, and area charts.
+This feature applies animated transitions to marks on a visualisation to show how data changes when you take an action in Tableau, like filtering or sorting.
+Animations are designed to automatically animate all viz types in Tableau including bar charts, scatter plots and area charts.

-Animations are a powerful tool for revealing and explaining the analytical steps that lead up to a visualization.
-For example, picture the bar chart below—as you filter out certain years or sub-categories, the bar lengths and positions instantly change.
-Now, apply animations, and as you filter out 2015, 2016, and 2014 below, it’s easy to follow how the profit is changing.
+Animations are a powerful tool for revealing and explaining the analytical steps that lead up to a visualisation.
+For example, picture the bar chart below.
+As you filter out certain years or sub-categories, the bar lengths and positions change instantly.
+Now apply animations.
+As you filter out 2015, 2016 and 2014 below, it’s easy to follow how the profit is changing.
 When you exclude sub-categories, you can see the bars smoothly resize as they are filtered out of the view.
 Without this movement, these changes would be much harder to see and understand.

 Create more powerful maps with buffer calculations

 Understanding proximity and distance in Tableau is easier than ever in 2020.1.
 We’re introducing buffer calculations, a powerful addition to Tableau’s geo-spatial toolkit.
 With buffer calculations, complex spatial analysis becomes approachable to everyone.
-Give Tableau three parameters—location, distance, and a unit of measure—and it instantly creates a buffer or boundary!
+Give Tableau three parameters – location, distance, and a unit of measure – and it instantly creates a buffer or boundary!
 The example below shows four store locations in Washington, DC.
-After creating a simple calculation, I can visualize a one-mile buffer around the stores to see if there is any overlap between nearby stores, potentially showing some market cannibalization between the locations.
+After creating a simple calculation, I can visualise a one-mile buffer around the stores to see if there is any overlap between nearby stores, potentially showing some market cannibalisation between the locations.

 Manage a more scalable Tableau deployment

-We know managing license keys for thousands of Creators can be cumbersome.
-That’s why we’re excited to introduce login-based license management.
-Login-based license management allows Creators to activate Tableau Desktop or Tableau Prep by simply logging in to these products with their Tableau Server credentials—no product key needed.
-Admins can assign, monitor, and reclaim Tableau Desktop or Tableau Prep access directly from Tableau Server instead of distributing license keys to end users.
+We know managing licence keys for thousands for Creators can be cumbersome.
+That’s why we’re excited to introduce login-based licence management.
+Login-based licence management allows Creators to activate Tableau Desktop or Tableau Prep by simply logging in to these products with their Tableau Server credentials – no product key needed.
+Admins can assign, monitor and reclaim Tableau Desktop or Tableau Prep access directly from Tableau Server instead of distributing licence keys to end users.
 This licensing option is available to role-based customers.
 Contact your account team to learn more.

 We’re also making Tableau Server more flexible.
-As part of the Server Management Add-on, you can now leverage network storage devices for backup snapshots, which significantly reduces the time required to perform a backup.
-You can also use this new capability to streamline your deployment topology by centralizing your file store, eliminating the need to run file stores on multiple nodes in a Tableau Server cluster.
+As part of the Server Management Add-on, you can now use network storage devices to hold backup snapshots, which significantly reduces the time required to perform a backup.
+You can also use this new capability to streamline your deployment topology by centralising your file store, eliminating the need to run file stores on multiple nodes in a Tableau Server cluster.

 New operating system requirements for Tableau Server

-To make Tableau Server even more scalable, performant and secure, we’re taking advantage of new operating system level containerization technologies.
-Starting with this release, Tableau Server will require Windows Server 2016, Windows Server 2019, or Linux.
+To make Tableau Server even more scalable, performant and secure, we’re taking advantage of new operating system-level containerisation technologies.
+Starting with this release, Tableau Server will require Windows Server 2016, Windows Server 2019 or Linux.
 With this change, we will end support for Windows Server 2012 and Windows Server 2012 R2 for new versions of Tableau Server in 2021.
 Check out this post to learn more.

-Be part of the latest and greatest: Sign up for the pre-release program
+Be part of the latest and greatest: Sign up for the pre-release programme

 We’re working hard to get Tableau 2020.1 out the door, but we need your input first!
 We invite you to give us feedback so we can identify any issues and ensure the highest quality for these new features.
 Features included in beta and in the final version of Tableau 2020.1 may change over time as we complete beta testing.